 LeBron James Completes Historic NBA Shooting Season

 When one reaches such a level of on-court brilliance, said person invariably develops an arrogance about his play — a me-first attitude that negates the potential contributions of others.
 It’s only natural.
 Not James.
 Despite being perhaps the most dominant player in NBA history, and despite being constantly vilified for his deference in spite of that dominance, James continues to be among the most selfless superstars in NBA history as well.

 What makes LeBron James such a unique basketball talent?
 Perhaps it’s his never before duplicated combination of dominance and selflessness.
-In the history of the NBA, the list of players to average at least 25 points and 6 assists while shooting at least 54% from the field and averaging at least 6 assists per game in a season is as follows:
+In the history of the NBA, the list of players to average at least 25 points per game, while shooting at least 54% from the field and averaging at least 6 assists per game in a season is as follows:

 No other playmaker has ever had a scoring season as potent, and no premier scorer has ever had a season with such productive passing as James.
 And James hasn’t just done it once.
 He’s done it twice.
 In a row.
 And he didn’t just eclipse those numbers.
 He shattered them!

 Last year, James averaged 26.8 points and 7.3 assists per game, while shooting a blistering 56.5% from the field.
 He also grabbed a team-leading 8.0 rebounds per game, but parsing history to accommodate such rebounding prowess as well is pointless because James’ accomplishments already have no parallel even without them.

 That combination of skills is nothing new for James, who was trumpeted as something of a Jordan-Magic amalgam since his high school days at St. Vincent-St. Mary in Akron.
 But there’s an obvious distinction to be made between being a can’t-miss prospect and a superstar player who apparently can’t miss.
 We’ve seen plenty of elite scorers and top-notch playmakers, but James deftly walks that line in a way that no player ever has before, and has continued to build out his game in a way that takes full advantage of his prodigious skill set.

 So how impressive is the 56.7% he just produced?